getpatchwork/git-pw/README.rst

 Development
 -----------

-If you're interested in contributing to `git-pw`, first clone the repo:
+If you're interested in contributing to *git-pw*, first clone the repo:

 .. code-block:: bash

    $ git clone https://github.com/getpatchwork/git-pw
    $ cd git-pw

-Create a virtualenv, then install the package in `editable`__ mode:
+Create a *virtualenv*, then install the package in `editable`__ mode:

 .. code-block:: bash